YagoCabral/csvReader.rb/README.md

 To run the script and tests, you will need the following gems:

-csv: Used for CSV file manipulation. net/http: Used for making HTTP requests.
+- `csv`: Used for CSV file manipulation.
+- `net/http`: Used for making HTTP requests.
-json: For handling data in JSON format.
+- `json`: For handling data in JSON format.
-rspec: Used for writing and running automated tests.
+- `rspec`: Used for writing and running automated tests.
 Make sure you have these gems installed in your Ruby environment before proceeding.

-To run the script, use the command: ruby Project.rb
+- To run the script, use the command: ruby Project.rb
-To run the test, use the command: rspec TestProject.rb
+- To run the test, use the command: rspec TestProject.rb